thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/single-board-computers/check-data-on-thingsboard-block.md

     {% include images-gallery.liquid showListImageTitles="true" imageCollection=deviceTelemetryCE %}
 {% endif %}

-Also, let’s display OrangePI attributes and telemetry on a dashboard.
+Also, let’s display single board computer attributes and telemetry on a dashboard.
 For this, you can create your own dashboard with your custom widgets or use a ready-made dashboard and simply import it.

 {% capture minicomputerstogglespec %}